Joel Rayburn: Biography

 From January 2017 to July 2018, he served as Senior Director for Iran, Iraq, Syria, and Lebanon on the U.S. National Security Council staff at the White House.
 In that position, he served as the White House's senior staff officer on a number of high-profile issues, such as the April, 2017 and April, 2018 U.S. airstrikes meant to deter the Syrian regime of Bashar al-Assad from continuing its use of chemical weapons against Syrian civilians.
-He also oversaw the development of the Trump administration's strategy concerning the Iranian regime, announced by President Trump in October, 2017.
+He also oversaw the development of the Trump administration's strategy concerning the Iranian regime, announced by President Trump in October 2017.

 In July 2018 Rayburn was appointed to the position of Deputy Assistant Secretary for Levant Affairs, a position he held until November 2020.
 In addition, he was appointed in July 2018 as Special Envoy for Syria, a position he held until January 2021.
 As Special Envoy for Syria, Rayburn was responsible for implementing the United States' diplomatic strategy concerning Syria, including the implementation of sanctions against the Syrian regime of Bashar al-Assad under the Caesar Syria Civilian Protection Act of 2019 and other U.S. sanctions authorities.
 In December, 2020, Rayburn testified before the House Foreign Affairs Committee, where he advised members of Congress that the U.S. policy of pressuring the Assad regime through sanctions and political pressure had brought the United States' main objectives in Syria within reach, as long as the United States maintained the pressure.
+On April 18, 2023 Rayburn testified before the Subcommittee on the Middle East, North Africa, and Central Asia (Committee on Foreign Affairs) with others about alleged war crimes committed in the prosecution of the Syrian civil war.

 Rayburn holds master's degrees in History from Texas A&M University (2002) and in strategic studies from the National War College (2013).
 He is originally from Oklahoma City, Oklahoma.